sensu/sensu-docs-legacy/docs/1.1/reference/checks.md

     }
     ~~~

+`splay`
+: description
+  : If proxy check requests should be splayed, published evenly over a
+  window of time, determined by the check interval and a configurable
+  splay coverage percentage.
+For example, if a check has an interval
+  of 60s and a configured splay coverage of 90%, its proxy check
+  requests would be splayed evenly over a time window of 60s * 90%,
+  54s, leaving 6s for the last proxy check execution before the the
+  next round of proxy check requests for the same check.
+: required
+  : false
+: type
+  : Boolean
+: default
+  : false
+: example
+  : ~~~ shell
+    "splay": true
+    ~~~

+`splay_coverage`
+: description
+  : The splay coverage percentage use for proxy check request splay calculation.
+The splay coverage is used to determine the amount of time check requests can be published over (before the next check interval).
+: required
+  : false
+: type
+  : Integer
+: default
+  : 90
+: example
+  : ~~~ shell
+    "splay_coverage": 65
+    ~~~

 You can, as above, also use `eval` to perform more complicated filtering with Ruby on the available `value`, such as finding clients with particular subscriptions.

 For a more general introduction to using this style of check, check out the [guide on using proxy checks][49] or the [guide on adding a proxy client][50].